munemahmadchowdhury/munemahmadchowdhury.github.io/_pages/about.md

 #### Annual Conference on Social Research

-For three consecutive years (2023, 2024, and 2025), I have been part of the organizing team of the Annual Conference on Social Research hosted by BISR Trust, the largest academic networking platform for social science researchers in Bangladesh.
-This year marks its tenth edition.
+For two consecutive years (2023, and 2024), I have been part of the organizing team of the Annual Conference on Social Research hosted by BISR Trust, the largest academic networking platform for social science researchers in Bangladesh.
+This year (2025) marks its tenth edition.
 In the past two years, my responsibilities included **reviewing papers** and **moderating sessions**.
-However, in 2026 I served as the **Organizing Manager**, overseeing the entire process—from handling communications with Authors to designing the full program.
+However, in 2025 I served as the **Organizing Manager**, overseeing the entire process—from handling communications with Authors to designing the full program.

 In the news (2023 & 2024): [1](https://www.observerbd.com/news/497762), [2](https://www.thedailystar.net/news/bangladesh/education/news/eliminating-discrimination-research-sector-need-the-hour-3744146), [3](https://thereport.live/bangladesh/eliminating-discrimination-in-research-sector-is-necessity/32597), [4](https://dailycountrytodaybd.com/story/eliminating-discrimination-in-research-dector-stressed#:~:text=Renowned%20scientist%20Dr.,seasons%20from%20a%20single%20planting)